 Jim Bernau's family connection to the area, and the vision for the historic district has brought this idea to life and allows us to take our Oregon wine story on the road to share with local wine enthusiasts.
-We have plans for a Grand Opening Celebration late this year.
+A Grand Opening Celebration will occur Fall, 2018.

-Join us in building Bernau Estate near Dundee, the heart of Oregon wine country.
-Bernau Estate and Vineyard will make méthode champenoise sparkling wines from biodynamically-grown grapes.
+Bernau Estate and Vineyard, located near Dundee in the heart of Oregon wine country, will make méthode champenoise sparkling wines from biodynamically-grown grapes.
 We will use sustainable farming practices to create a balanced ecosystem that generates healthy soil and elegant wines.
-The winery will offer Oregon-inspired hospitality, with gardens and a wine cave for you to explore and enjoy.
-As an Owner, you earn Founder status, invitations to exclusive winery celebrations, savings on wine, and will be a part of telling the Oregon wine story through unique vineyard sites.
+The winery will offer Oregon-inspired hospitality, beautiful gardens and a wine cave for you to explore and enjoy.

-Pictured from left to right: Consulting Winemaker, Isabelle Meunier; Winery Director, Christine Collier; Willamette Valley Vineyards Founder, Jim Bernau; Project & Staff Development Manager, Jan Bernau; and Elton Vineyard Founders, Dick & Betty O'Brien.
+Pictured from left to right: Consulting Winemaker Isabelle Meunier; Winery Director Christine Collier Clair; Willamette Valley Vineyards Founder Jim Bernau; Project & Staff Development Manager Jan Bernau; and Elton Vineyard Founders Dick & Betty O'Brien.

-Over 300 Owners brought their shovels to the Walla Walla Valley in May 2016 to plant Cabernet Sauvignon vines and celebrate the ground breaking for our new vineyard and winery called Pambrun.
+More than 300 Owners brought their shovels to the Walla Walla Valley in May 2016 to plant Cabernet Sauvignon vines and celebrate the ground breaking for Pambrun.

-Consulting Winemaker Jon Meuret and Winery Director Christine Collier harvest Cabernet Sauvignon grapes from the Seven Hills Vineyard for first vintage of Pambrun.
+Winemaker Jon Meuret and Winery Director Christine Collier Clair harvest Cabernet Sauvignon grapes from the Seven Hills Vineyard for first vintage of Pambrun.
 The Pambrun Vineyard was planted in the Spring of 2016.

 Keep up to date on the latest wine releases, events, and promotions and get 10% off your next order.